-- Image Quality: This is important and can heavily effect the final file size.
+- Image Quality: This is important and can heavily affect the final file size

 For Image Quality, you have a scale you can select with 5 presets that range from Maximum to Low.
-Let’s take a look at the final output file size of each of the quality levels (this information is displayed in the bottom corner o the image saving window):
+Let’s take a look at the final output file size of each of the quality levels (this information is displayed in the bottom corner of the image-saving window):

 You can see that for every quality level you go down, the image size reduces by nearly half.
-In general, I’ve found that High is best setting for most images.
-At this level, it’s nearly impossible for the human eye to see any degradation in image quality, and the file size is nearly 4x smaller than if we were to just select maximum.
+In general, we’ve found that High is the best setting for most images.
+At this level, it’s nearly impossible for the human eye to see any degradation in image quality, and the file size is nearly 4x smaller than if we were to just select the maximum.

 If the image is an extremely important image with a lot of detail, you may want to select a level higher and save at Very High.

-Essentially, saving for the web is a balancing act — you must balance the quality of the graphic and the file size of the media to suit your personal needs.
+Essentially, saving for the web is a balancing act — you must balance the quality of the graphics and the file size of the media to suit your personal needs.

 Compress Images For Web

-If you used Adobe Photoshop, it will have already done a really great job at reducing the image size, however, you can still likely shave off another 5-10% of image size by using a compression app like ImageOptim.
+If you used Adobe Photoshop, it will have already done a really great job at reducing the image size, however, you can still likely shave off another 5-10% of image size by using a compression app like ImageOptim and/or ShortPixel.

-Dropping each of the files from the previous step into ImageOptim, I was able to further reduce the image size by another 5%.
+Dropping each of the files from the previous step into ImageOptim, we were able to further reduce the image size by another 5%.
 Not huge, but again, these were already optimized with Photoshop.
 Regardless, every KB counts.

-To recap, our photo was insanely huge when we started.
-However, with a few simple steps, we reduced the photo size from 5184×3456 to 1600×800 so that it’s a perfect fit for our homepage, and at the same time, took it from a computer-crashing 14.4mb, down to a much more reasonable 336kb
+To recap, our photo was insanely huge when we started, however, with a few simple steps, we reduced the photo size from 5184 × 3456 to 1600 x 800 so that it’s a perfect fit for our homepage and, at the same time, took it from a computer-crashing 14.4MB, down to a much more reasonable 336KB.

 Saving images appropriately for the web is an important step to learn early and implement religiously.
-Even if you only save 10-20% on each image, over time, as your store and website grows, every little KB can add up to some significant savings that will lead to a much more pleasant overall experience for your visitors, customers, and Google.
+Even if you only save 10-20% on each image, over time, as your store and website grow, every little KB can add up to some significant savings that will lead to a much more pleasant experience overall for your visitors, customers, and Google.